Photo credit to Enrique Gutiérrez Cuenca

 The origins of tuberculosis have long been debated, with most recent estimates suggesting that it evolved with humans in Africa and spread from there tens of thousands of years ago following major human migrations.
 Tuberculosis strains circulating in North and South America today are most closely related to forms found in Europe, implying an introduction sometime after first contact with Europeans.
 Diagnostic changes in skeletons and mummies from the New World as early as AD700, however, indicate that the disease was present for hundreds of years before first interactions with Spanish explorers in the 15th century.
 The relationship of this ancient disease to modern TB is a great archaeological mystery.

-With collaboration partners in my home lab in Tübingen, Arizona State University, and the Swiss Tropical and Public Health Institute, we’re using an array-based DNA enrichment technique to determine the relationship of ancient TB to forms currently affecting humans.
+With collaboration partners at Arizona State University, we’re using an array-based DNA enrichment technique to determine the relationship of ancient TB to forms currently affecting humans.
 Most recently we’ve reconstructed M. tuberculosis genomes from three 1000-year-old TB victims from Peru, which surprisingly revealed that the closest known relative to the ancient Peruvian disease is a strain of TB found today in seals and sea lions that rarely infects humans.
 It’s not known if this TB strain was restricted to ancient Peru, or whether it made its way into other areas as well.
 Whatever its range in the past, evidence points towards its complete replacement by European strains after contact.